igor725/cserver/README.md

 * ``install`` - Copy plugin binary to the ``plugins`` directory after compilation (Can be used only with ``pb``).

 ### Example
-* ``./build`` - Build the server release binary
+* ``./build`` - Build the server release binary;
-* ``./build dbg wall upd`` - Pull latest changes from this repository, then build the server with all warnings and debug symbols
+* ``./build dbg wall upd`` - Pull latest changes from this repository, then build the server with all warnings and debug symbols;
-* ``./build dbg wall pb base install`` - Build the base plugin with all warnings and debug symbols, then copy binary to the plugins directory
+* ``./build dbg wall pb base install`` - Build the base plugin with all warnings and debug symbols, then copy binary to the plugins directory;
-* ``./build dbg wall upd pb base install`` - Pull latest changes from cs-base repository, then build the base plugin and copy binary to the plugins directory
+* ``./build dbg wall upd pb base install`` - Pull latest changes from cs-base repository, then build the base plugin and copy binary to the plugins directory.

 ## Notes
 * STRONGLY recommended to recompile all plugins every time you update the server because the final version of API not yet been formed, it means your server may not work properly.